OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 provided.

 The effect of the ``projwin_srs`` option (added in GDAL 3.8) is to specify the SRS in which to interpret the coordinates given with ``projwin`` in the same way as (:ref:`gdal_translate`).
 This option only applies if ``projwin`` is also supplied.

+The effect of the ``tr`` option (added in GDAL 3.8) is to set the target resolution, two positive values in georeferenced coordinates, applied in the same way as (:ref:`gdal_translate`).
+The value consists of two numeric values separated by commas in the order 'xres,yres'.

+The effect of the ``r`` option (added in GDAL 3.8) is to set the resampling algorithm used, with 'nearest' as the default.
+This is applied in the same way as (:ref:`gdal_translate`).

+The effect of the ``srcwin`` option (added in GDAL 3.8) is to select a subwindow from the source image based on pixel/line location as with (:ref:`gdal_translate`).
+The value consists of four integer values separated by commas, in the order 'xoff,yoff,xsize,ysize'.

+The effect of the ``a_gt`` option (added in GDAL 3.8) is to override/assign the geotransform of the output as with (:ref:`gdal_translate`).
+The value consists of six numeric values separated by commas, in the order 'gt(0),gt(1),gt(2),gt(3),gt(4),gt(5)'.

 The options may be chained together separated by '&'.
 (Beware the need for quoting to protect